Holic75/KingmakerRebalance/README.md

 - Fixed missing druid scaling on 1st level Weather domain ability,
 - Monks no longer gain their AC bonus if using shield and fighting unarmored,
 - (Greater) Elemental Focus feat should now correctly work with kineticist substance infusions,
-- Anarchic/Axiomatic/Holy/Unholy weapon enchants damage no longer triggers on non weapon attacks.
+- Anarchic/Axiomatic/Holy/Unholy weapon enchants damage no longer trigger on non weapon attacks.

 Mod also changes stats of some npcs (optional)
 - Valerie class was changed to Vindictive Bastard and stats to 18/10/14/13/10/15